brianknab/brianknab.github.io/_posts/2018-04-26-simple-linear-regression-ii.md

 Appreciate, again, how they shift and vary.
 Notice also the vertical striations on the graph.
 These are a result of the fact that the vector of $$x$$-values is _fixed_.
 I've sampled $$y$$ from around those fixed $$x$$-values.

-So, the difference between the first question I asked -- 'how would I expect the lines to vary if I saw alternative realizations from $$P(x,y)$$?' -- and the second question I asked -- 'how would I expect the lines to vary if I saw alternative realizations from $$P(y \vert x)$$?' -- is subtle.
+So, the difference between the first question -- 'how would I expect the lines to vary if I saw alternative realizations from $$P(x,y)$$?' -- and the second question -- 'how would I expect the lines to vary if I saw alternative realizations from $$P(y \vert x)$$?' -- is subtle.
 The first asks -- across samples from $$P(x,y)$$, how do quadratic-loss-minimizers tend to vary.
 The second asks -- across all samples from $$P(x,y)$$ _where the vector of $$x$$ values is equal to the vector of $$x$$-values I happened to witness_ -- how do quadratic-loss-minimizers tend to vary?
 Here, we'll focus on this latter question, mostly because it's easier to answer.

 Now, without knowing the distribution $$P(y \vert x)$$ it's hard to say much about the variation we should expect in our quadratic-loss-minimizing lines.
 But we can make the problem tractable by imposing some additional constraints.